 return random.choice(lines) + "\n"

-The first challenge is replacing simple read file against local storage with something that reads the bad password possibilities from azure.
-We don’t really need strong authentication since the data is open source (although thats not the only consideration).
-We would also like to to be fast, and relatively cheap.
+The first challenge is replacing simple read file against local storage with something that reads the bad password possibilities from Azure.
+We don’t really need strong authentication since the data is open source, although that’s not the only consideration.
+We would also like it to be fast and relatively cheap.
 We could probably just read the file from the public GitHub repo as well, although that seems slow and a little risky in case it moves.

 I’m going to start out with the storage account that gets created when you create an Azure function; I’ll work with it using Azure Storage Explorer.
 Expand out ‘Blob Containers’ in the storage account that was created for the function and create a new blob container called ‘data’; copy the passwords file to the new blob.

-Then I’ll modify the application to use the url rather than the local text file.
-I’m just going to use requests for now, leaving aside that there are more efficient and secure techniques available on the azure platform for now - I’ll come back and iterate with them later.
+Then I’ll modify the application to use the URL rather than the local text file.
+I’m just going to use requests for now, leaving aside that there are more efficient and secure techniques available on the Azure platform.

 The simplest way to get the application template to use Azure functions is to choose New - Azure Function from the azure section of visual studio code.
 It’ll ask you which language to use.
 Then you’ll be able to just paste in the modified function code.